§ Trust Spanning Protocol (TSP) Specification

 relationship is pre-existing, P

-knows how to forward the message.
+will already know how to forward the message.
 If it is not pre-existing but VID_q0

 is public, P